Skip to content

 I chose a 55% discount.
 While you’ll receive a much lower royalty on your sales to wholesalers, at least you’ll have the opportunity to sell more.
 The lowest discount is 40 percent.

-UPDATE: Be careful with this one.
-With all the fees associated with selling through IngramSpark, with the highest discount, depending on the purchaser, I can make less than a dollar per book.
+UPDATE: Be careful with discount you choose.
+With all the fees associated with selling through IngramSpark, depending on the purchaser, I can make less than a dollar per book.

 At the time of writing this article, Amazon doesn’t provide discounts for libraries or wholesalers.